MicrosoftDocs/visualstudio-docs/mac/intellisense.md

 ## Show Import Items

 By default, IntelliSense completion will only display completions from libraries which have been imported into your project.
 For example, if you do not have `System.Collections.Generic` imported via `using` then you would not have a completion for `List<>`.
-In order to display completions from libraries which are you not imported, you must enable **Show Import Items** within the Preferences for Visual Studio for Mac.
+In order to display completions from libraries that are not imported, you must enable **Show Import Items** within the Preferences for Visual Studio for Mac.
 This setting can be found under **Preferences > Text Editor > IntelliSense**:

 ![IntelliSense Show Import Items](media/intellisense-showimport.png)